samozturk/Interpretable_Logistic_Regression/README.md

 # Interpretable_Logistic_Regression
-R Markdown reporting file of drug treatment report with Unesco Institute of Statistics data and Logistic Rgression
+R Markdown reporting file of drug treatment report with Unesco Institute of Statistics data and Logistic Regression